minseok127/ZicIO/README.md

 ## zicio_nvme_cmd_timer_wheel.h, zicio_nvme_cmd_timer_wheel.c

 One might think that release timing is meaningless if it doesn't significantly impact preparing data in a timely manner.
 However, I have a different perspective on the importance of timing.
 I think that this timing is not about precisely controlling the release moment, but rather about designing a mechanism to schedule I/O effectively.

+How should I/O requests from different users be scheduled?
+Is an I/O request less urgent if it is farther from where the user is currently reading?
+But what if the user is very fast?
+Considering both the user's position and speed essentially means determining when the user will reach the data.
+This timing, therefore, becomes the basis for scheduling I/O in ZicIO.